 On August 16th of last year, Aretha Franklin, the “Queen of Soul”, passed away from pancreatic cancer at the age of 76.
 As the tributes and grieving diminish, the practical matters set back in, the question arises as to who controls the star’s approximately $80 million-dollar estate.
 Why?
-Because she died without a will or trust.
+Because she died without an estate plan.

 In Michigan, her assets should be divided in accordance with the state’s intestate succession law, meaning her family members would inherit the estate.
 Many would assume because she lived most of her life in Michigan and also died in Michigan, that this would be the case for her and her four sons, but without a will, nothing is certain.

 When a celebrity dies, it is not uncommon for others to come forward attempting to claim their share of the estate, deserved or not, which can lead to costly legal battles.
 In addition, her eldest son Clarence has special needs and is represented by a legal guardian, which could add another level of complication in court.
 Moreover, Clarence would have likely benefited greatly from the use of a special needs trust.